ShantsTech/std/README.md

-## Orange eXperience Design
+## ShantsTech Experience Design
-orange experience design is a component library that based STHTM 1.x version
+ShantsTech Experience Design is a component library that based STHRM 1.x version

-Copyright (C) 2023 Stants Tech LLC., http://www.shants-tech.com/
+ Copyright (C) 2020 Shants Tech LLC., http://www.shants-tech.com/

+STD is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+See the GNU General Public License for more details.

 ### Technology Stack
 * Vue3